KDE/digikam-doc/post_processing/send_images.rst

 If you want to drop metadata, turn on **Remove all metadata** option.

 .. figure:: images/send_images_email.webp
+    :alt:
+    :align: center

+    The Send Images Tool Mail Program Selection and Attachement Properties

 The next page will show a progress dialog given a feedback on the progress of your operation to prepare item before e-mailing.
 Press the **Cancel** button during this stage if you want to abort the process.

 When all jobs are completed, this dialog will not close automatically and you can consult the progress messages if any errors occurred during this stage.
 The mail agent will be started automatically at the end.

 .. figure:: images/send_images_progress.webp
+    :alt:
+    :align: center

+    The Send Images Tool Post porcessing Items to Send By Mail

 The composer window will be open with your favorite e-mail client.
 You just need to add the addressee and the subject.
 The selected images will be already be listed as attachments.

 .. figure:: images/send_images_thunderbird.webp
+    :alt:
+    :align: center

+    The Items Post Processed and Ready to Send with Thunderbird Mail Agent

 When email is sent, you can close the progress dialog to purge all temporary files.